ibm-cloud-docs/codeengine/appdeploy-update.md

     * Locate the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.
     * Click the name of your project to open the **Overview** page.
     * Click **Applications** to open a list of your applications.
 Click the name of your application to open the application page.
+2. Click **Configuration** to open the configuration details for the selected application revision.
+3. Click **Edit and create new revision** to update the application.
-2. Select the registry where your image resides.
+4. From the **Code** tab, select the registry where your image resides.
-    * If the image you want to use resides in the same {{site.data.keyword.registryshort_notm}} account, select the registry.
+    * If the image you want to use resides in the same {{site.data.keyword.registryshort_notm}} account, select the access for the registry.
-    * If the image that you want to use resides in a different container registry account, click **Add registry**.
+    * If the image that you want to use resides in a different container registry account, click **Configure image**.
+From the configure image panel, click **Create registry acccess** to update the registry access for your image.
 You must first [create your IAM API key](/docs/codeengine?topic=codeengine-add-registry#images-your-account-api-key) and then [Add registry access to {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-add-registry#add-registry-access-ce).

     For this example, select the existing `ibmcregistry` registry, select the `mynamespace2` namespace, select the `helloworld-repo` image, and select `1` as the value for `tag`.

-3. Click **Done**.
+5. Click **Done**.
 You selected your image in the registry to reference from your app.
-4. Click **Save and deploy** to save your change and deploy the app revision.
+6. Click **Save and create** to save your change and deploy the app revision.
-5. After the application status changes to **Ready**, you can test the app revision by clicking **Send request**.
+7. After the application status changes to **Ready**, you can test the app revision by clicking **Send request**.
 To see the running app, click **Open application URL**. `Hello World from {{site.data.keyword.codeengineshort}}` is displayed.

 ## Updating an app to reference a different image in {{site.data.keyword.registryshort}} with the CLI
 {: #update-app-crimage-cli}